Gallery

 Tallmadge Doyle

-My process begins by investigating scientific research on my subject matter and involves my physical presence in the landscape to absorb the colors, smells, sounds, and light qualities of an ecosystem.
-I work to collect sensory information and combine this with both real and imaginary cartographic elements.
-The invented imagery is a mapping of sorts, an approach that allows me to reference both visual source material and scientific data.
-I bring this information into the creative realm of my imagination for the purpose of making art which will speak to our pressing environmental issues related to climate change.
+Tallmadge Doyle begins her process by investigating scientific research on her subject matter, which involves her physical presence in the landscape to absorb the colors, smells, sounds, and light qualities of an ecosystem.
+She works to collect sensory information and combine this with both real and imaginary cartographic elements.
+The invented imagery is a mapping of sorts, an approach that allows Doyle to reference both visual source material and scientific data.
+She brings this information into the creative realm of her imagination for the purpose of making art which will speak to our pressing environmental issues related to climate change

-My artistic output encompasses the traditional mediums of printmaking, painting, permanent public art installation, and relief sculpture.
-I have been most fortunate to participate in artist residencies over the last decade in several remote North American locations.
-These experiences have reshaped the context of my work to reflect on the natural history of place and the patterns of adaptation as water and land shift in our future climate.
+Doyle’s artistic output encompasses the traditional mediums of printmaking, painting, permanent public art installation, and relief sculpture.
+She has been most fortunate to participate in artist residencies over the last decade in several remote North American locations.
+These experiences have reshaped the context of her work to reflect on the natural history of the place and the patterns of adaptation as water and land shift in our future climate.

 Celestial Oceans Series